saiffardin/movie-search-portal/README.md

 - to fetch the *top rated* movies, it calls the [top rated movies api](#topRatedMovies), and
 - to fetch the *upcoming* movies, it calls the [upcoming movies api](#upcomingMovies)

 All of the three categories consist 8 movies each.
-The component does that by reusing  [ShowEightMovies](#showEightMovies) component.
+This is done by reusing [ShowEightMovies](#showEightMovies) component.

 ---

 ### [ShowEightMovies.js](./src/Components/ShowEightMovies/ShowEightMovies.js) <span id="showEightMovies"></span> :
 This is a reusable component.
-It renders eight movies along with a *view all* button at the bottom.
+It renders eight movies of a single category along with a *view all* button at the bottom.
 To render 8 movies it reuses [SingleMovie](#singleMovie) component.

 ---